DDDCR/DIANN_on_Puhti/README.md

 1. Copy the configuration template into your project's `config` folder.

     ```bash
-    cp /path/to/template/config.sh /scratch/project_2000752/DIA-NN/projects/mouse_brain/config/
+    cp /scratch/project_2000752/DIA-NN/04_projects/dichengr/test/example_config.sh /scratch/project_2000752/DIA-NN/projects/your/project/
     ```

-2. Open your new `config.sh` file and edit the paths and parameters.
+2. Open your new `config.sh` file and edit the paths and parameters(Pay close attention to the variables marked with "CHANGE THIS").

       * `DATA_DIR`: Full path to your project's `raw_data` folder.
       * `OUTPUT_DIR`: Full path to your project's `output` folder.